sixeyed/docker-windows-workshop/slides/sections/backend-async-messaging.md

 The message queue is [NATS](https://nats.io), a high-performance in-memory queue which is ideal for communication between containers.

-The manifest also configures the web app to use messaging.
-This has to be a change to the monolith - in this case using Dependency Injection to load a different implementation of the prospect save handler.
+The manifest also configures the web app to use messaging - using Dependency Injection to load a different implementation of the prospect save handler.

 _Upgrade to v4:_